fjing1/geoDistLRUCache/README.md

 As a hint, we are not looking for quantity, but rather quality, maintainability, scalability, testability and a code that you can be proud of.

 When submitting your code add the necessary documentation to explain your overall design and missing functionalities.
 Do it to the best of your knowledge.

+On Nov 1st, I added the check consistency for the replication part in replication.py and main.py, the idea I had is for multiple secondary database or cache available, pick the highest consistent ones.
+In the future, I am thinking adding a manager to coordinate the secondary picks.